-Try this quick Thai peanut tempeh with rice for a tasty lunch or dinner with a bit of spice.
-It is a vegan recipe and high in protein and fiber.
-It’s perfect for a quick weeknight meal!
+Try this quick Thai peanut tempeh with rice for a tasty lunch or dinner with creamy sauce, chewy tempeh, and tender-crisp vegetables.
+It is a vegan recipe and high in protein and fiber: perfect for a quick weeknight meal!

 What is Tempeh?

-For the brand I purchased, a serving is 4 ounces (half of a package), although I used 4 ounces for this whole recipe.
-This Thai peanut tempeh with rice recipe serves 2 for a generous dinner portion, but it could be 3 to 4 lunches, depending on your preference.
+For the brand I purchased, a serving is 4 ounces (half of a package).
+This Thai peanut tempeh with rice recipe serves two for a generous dinner portion.

 Unlike tofu, tempeh freezes very well.
-I had this half of a package in my freezer for a few months before using it, with no change in texture or flavor.
+I have frozen it for a few months with no change in texture or flavor.
 Like tofu, tempeh doesn’t have much flavor on its own.
 While some describe it as nutty, I don’t really detect that.
-You also don’t have to press out the water as you would want to with firm tofu: so that saves time.
+You also don’t have to press out the water like you do with tofu, so that saves time.

 Nutrition in Tempeh

-Peanut oil – this is high in monounsaturated fats and has a high smoke point so it’s a good choice for stir-fries.
-Grapeseed or canola oil are fine substitutes.
+- Avocado oil – this is high in monounsaturated fats and has a high smoke point so it’s a good choice for stir-fries.
+Peanut, grapeseed, or canola oil are fine substitutes.

-Red curry paste: – this is a staple of Thai cuisine and includes red chilis, lemongrass, garlic, kefir lime leaves, and salt.
+- Red curry paste: – this is a staple of Thai cuisine and includes red chilis, lemongrass, garlic, kefir lime leaves, and salt.
 If you avoid seafood, check the label as some brands may contain fish or shrimp paste.
-It is not super spicy but provides a little spice important flavor notes.
-Try the recipe without it if you don’t like spicy foods, and then just mix in a little while eating to see what you think.
+It is not very spicy in my opinion but provides some pleasant flavor notes.
 While you could make red curry paste yourself, I buy it jarred.
-If you like spicy flavors, use a little more or sprinkle with a small amount of cayenne pepper.
+If you like spicy flavors, add a little of cayenne pepper.

-Asian vegetable blend – we buy this mix of broccoli, mushrooms, mini ears of corn, water chestnuts, carrots, and snow peas for a super-convenient side dish or ingredient in main courses.
+- Frozen stir-fry vegetable blend – I like a mix of broccoli, mushrooms, mini ears of corn, water chestnuts, carrots, and snow peas for a super-convenient side dish or ingredient in main courses.
 Did you know that frozen vegetables often contain more vitamins than fresh ones?
 But if you don’t have this, you can substitute it with a variety of fresh or frozen vegetables.

 Cooking Tips

-Add the fresh black pepper and Thai basil garnish, and you’re ready to enjoy it!
+Add the fresh black pepper and top with sliced green onions for garnish, serve with the heated rice, and you’re ready to enjoy it!

 More Recipes You May Enjoy